Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 #48 Corrections Crossover-Part-Time | TBD | TBD | N/A |

-**THESE DATES/TIMES ARE SUBJECT TO CHANGE!**
+**DATES/TIMES SUBJECT TO CHANGE!**

 The Law Enforcement Academy, Basic Recruit Training program is a 22-week (770 hours) program that provides training to prepare a student for the physical and mental demands of a career as a Florida police officer or deputy sheriff.
 Training and classes take place Monday through Friday from 7:45 a.m. to 5 p.m. or 12:45 p.m. to 10 p.m.